 - It is the name of a technique against those spamming forums, comments and pages of collaborative sites.
 When a spammer is identified, he uses the site to its advertising, rather than ban he, which would lead he to create another account and start over, we create a fake image of the website for him only where his posts are displayed, while they are not for other visitors.
-Technically, his posts are displayed when the IP is hers.
+Technically, his posts are displayed only when the IP is his.

 - Generic Country Code TLD.
 A domain name of country that is often used generically.

 The following list is recognized by Google and treated as such by the algorithm: